Ramsey County, Minnesota: County sheriff

-The Ramsey County Sheriff's office provides a number of unique services across the county as mandated by law.
-This includes detention for court and other court services.
-This also includes safety, rescue and law enforcement on the waterways.
-Proactively, the Sheriff's office provides multiple safety classes and coordinates community volunteer efforts.
-The office is responsible for the county jail, more officially the "Adult Detention Center."
-The facility has a capacity of five hundred prisoners and a staff of about 150.
+The Ramsey County Sheriff's Office provides a number of unique services as mandated by law.
+This includes detention for court and other court services, safety, rescue, and law enforcement on the waterways.
+The office provides safety classes and coordinates community volunteer efforts.
+It is responsible for the county jail, more officially the Adult Detention Center, which can hold 500 prisoners and has a staff of about 150.

-On August 25, 2022, Ramsey County Sheriff Bob Fletcher announced that the Sheriff's office would be featured on the show On Patrol: Live, airing on Reelz.
-However an agreement was not reached, Sheriff Bob Fletcher continues a broadcast of many of his and his deputies shifts.

-County Attorney
+County attorney

-The Ramsey County Attorney prosecutes felony crimes which are committed within the jurisdiction of Ramsey County.
-The current County Attorney is John Choi, who was elected in 2010.
+The Ramsey County attorney prosecutes felony crimes committed within the jurisdiction of Ramsey County.
+The current county attorney is John Choi, who was elected in 2010 and reelected in 2014, 2018, and 2022.

-County Commissioners
+County commissioners

 The county commission elects a chair who presides at meetings.

-Commissioners as of January 3, 2023:
+Commissioners as of February 24, 2025, are: